pamsler/keypasser/README.md

 - **Auditing & stats**: Track who sent what to whom, status (active/used/expired), plus a 14-day activity chart.
 - **UI**: Light/Dark theme, mobile-friendly, minimal Tailwind design.
 - **Localization (i18n)**: UI and emails available in **English** and **German**.
 Auto-detects browser language (de* → German) and includes a top-bar language switcher; choice is saved per device.
+- **Files (one-time downloads)**: Send a file as a one-time link.
+The file is encrypted at rest, can be protected by an optional password, and is wiped after the first successful download or expiry.

 ---